lilaspourpre/acl-2020/_pages/home.md

 <h2>News</h2>

 **September 2, 2021**.
-Hurry up!
-The deadline for abstract submission is almost over!
+The deadline for abstract submission is almost over.
 {: .notice--info}

 **July 8, 2021**.
 CFP will be published on July 15!